 Meet the citizenship & security requirements to gain SV security clearance for this trade.

 Your training is some of the most thorough and advanced in the world.
-On graduation from the Advanced Trade Training course, you’ll be contractually obliged to spend another four years in the Air Force.
+On graduation you will be required to complete a return of service of 24 months.

 Upon successful enlistment into the Air Force you’ll be posted to RNZAF Base Woodbourne (near Blenheim).
 Here you’ll do 12 weeks of basic military training to find out if you’ve got what it takes to be in the Air Force, and learn various subjects including: